 Try New Food Workbook is a very helpful resource for parents who may be entering into the picky eating phase.
 It’s also a great way to learn how to prevent picky eating!

-    Listen to these podcast episodes for more inspiration!
+Listen to The Nourished Child podcast for free information about baby nutrition and feeding.
+Tune in to these podcast episodes for more inspiration!

 Reasons Your Child Won’t Eat (& What You Can Do)

 You may also want to read: